Accenture Case Interview Prep: Everything You Need to Know

 In addition to these hard skills, there are also soft skills that you will be assessed on.
 These are:

-There are six different steps to solving an Accenture case study interview.
+Accenture suggests following six different steps to solve an Accenture case interview.

 (Source: Accenture Case Interview Workbook)